Australian Institute of Health and Welfare (2021) Employment and unemployment., AIHW, Australian Government, accessed 19 January 2022

 Employment and unemployment.
 Australian Institute of Health and Welfare, 16 September 2021, https://pp.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Australian Institute of Health and Welfare.
 Employment and unemployment [Internet].
 Canberra: Australian Institute of Health and Welfare, 2021 [cited 2022 Jan.
 19].
 Available from: https://pp.aihw.gov.au/reports/australias-welfare/employment-unemployment

-Australian Institute of Health and Welfare (AIHW) 2019, Employment trends, viewed 19 October 2019, https://pp.aihw.gov.au/reports/australias-welfare/employment-trends
+Australian Institute of Health and Welfare (AIHW) 2021, Employment and unemployment, viewed 19 January 2022, https://pp.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Get citations as an Endnote file: